 But all the fiscal hosts and similar services I'm aware of that serve open source projects -- until now -- only let you pay contractors, not employees.
 They did not, until now, help member projects get employee-level benefits for individual laborers.

+Until now.
 Now, an open source project fiscally hosted by OpenCollective "can have employees, with access to benefits like health insurance.
 Costs related to employment are paid from the initiative's budget, with OCF as the employer."
 Employees must be based in the US.
 They're using Justworks, a company that helps small businesses provide employment benefits.
 In particular: 401(k) retirement plans and health insurance coverage.

 So your open source project can gather donations via the OpenCollective platform, then use them to hire a US-based employee -- who reports to the project as a whole, not just one company, yet gets the benefits and at least some of the stability of a traditional employee.